Nicola West: Storylines

-When Nicola first arrives in Erinsborough, she and Riley were revealed to have a past romance.
+When Nicola first arrives in Erinsborough, it emerges that she and Riley had a relationship.
 When Riley tries to end it, he can not resist.
-They then decide to keep seeing each other secretly, despite the fact that she is his adoptive aunt and that Riley was in a relationship with Heather.
+They then decide to keep seeing each other secretly, despite the fact that she is his adoptive aunt and that Riley is dating Heather Pryor (Georgina Andrews).
 Heather discovers their affair, ending her romance with him and he and Nicola keep their affair a secret, even though Riley had been reluctant to the idea.
-She admits to having feelings for Steve Parker (Steve Bastoni) before he and Miranda got married.
-Nicola later revealed she was only born so her parents could save Miranda's life when she was suffering from cancer, using her cells to treat Miranda's illness.
+She admits to having feelings for her brother-in-law Steve Parker (Steve Bastoni) before he and Miranda got married.
+Nicola later reveals she was only born so her parents could save Miranda's life when she was suffering from cancer, using her cells to treat Miranda's illness.

 After Bridget finds them kissing in Riley's car, Riley decides to leave for the Middle East to be a war correspondent – against his family's will.
 He leaves a goodbye note urging his family not to trust Nicola.
 After Nicola kisses Steve and tells Miranda, Bridget tells Miranda of Nicola and Riley's affair, Miranda throws Nicola out of her home.
-Nicola reveals a secret in which Miranda used to be in love with another man, subsequently splitting them up.
+Nicola reveals that Miranda used to be in love with another man, subsequently splitting them up.
 Nicola becomes good friends with Toadfish Rebecchi (Ryan Moloney) and Callum Jones (Morgan Baker) and moves in with them for a while.

 Nicola suffers a needle injury from Pete Ferguson (Kristin Holland), resulting in an HIV scare.
 She illegally takes a blood sample under Dr. Karl Kennedy's name.
 Pete tests HIV positive but Nicola's result returns negative.
 While out walking her dog, Nicola is struck by a car driven by Donna Freedman (Margot Robbie).
 She is in a coma as a result and when she regains consciousness, she has amnesia, although Bridget suspects she is pretending, as does Steve.
 It slowly becomes apparent she is pretending to make amends with Miranda, who finds out and kicks her out of the house.

 Nicola poisons Steve, who as a result ends up in hospital.
 Miranda confronts Nicola, and Nicola knocks Miranda to the ground.
 Nicola is taken away by police.
 Nicola is sectioned and proved to be suffering from mental illness, believing she is Miranda and that Steve is her husband and Bridget is her daughter.